Home > Hardware > Advances in Fenestration Hardware Industry Technologies, Trends, Tests & Standards

-Philip from Dormakaba talks about the mechanical innovations like features to prevent copying by 3D machines or some new functions in locks for better safety.
+Philip from Dormakaba talks about mechanical innovations like features to prevent copying by 3D machines or some new functions in locks for better safety.
 Electronic innovations like Linear drive for sliding doors and revolving doors are also quite interesting.
-Certain products like Dormakaba’s TouchGo, which helps Alzeimer patients to identify and open their room doors is another breakthrough.
-The new technology – FOB on their lanyard, helps to transmit an RCID microsignal through their body to the lever handle, enabling only their door to open when touched.
+Certain products like Dormakaba’s TouchGo, which helps Alzheimer patients to identify and open their room doors is another breakthrough.
+The new technology – FOB on their lanyard, helps to transmit an RCID micro signal through their body to the lever handle, enabling only their door to open when touched.

-Kidwai from Gulf Rubber Industries LLC has found EPDM gaskets as an innovative product for better sealing purpose.
-Two decades back, most of the aluminium fabricators were using PVC gaskets that do not have the good weather-ability as it is neither Ozone resistant nor UV resistant.
+Kidwai from Gulf Rubber Industries LLC has found EPDM gaskets as an innovative product for better sealing purposes.
+Two decades back, most of the aluminium fabricators were using PVC gaskets that do not have good weather ability as it is neither Ozone resistant nor UV resistant.

-Also, the shrinkage was noticed at high temperature, which indicated that there was a lack of sealing.
-He gives a list of multiple innovative products like silicone gaskets, co-extruded gaskets, vulcanized frames, silicone/EPDM setting blocks, fire retardant gaskets and also rubber moulded products.
+Also, the shrinkage was noticed at high temperatures, which indicated that there was a lack of sealing.
+He gives a list of multiple innovative products like silicone gaskets, co-extruded gaskets, vulcanized frames, silicone/EPDM setting blocks, fire retardant gaskets and rubber moulded products.

 Adeeb from MASTER Middle East too finds innovation as a moving process, which comes with a lot of challenges.
 There will always be hurdles in the early stage and or in a breakthrough.
 Witnessing the evolution of architectural hardware is overwhelming, but being part of it is much more than being proud, he adds.

-According to Yousef, the future is digital and the industry has already adapted new technology like BIM and have already launched BIM enabled software for consultants and architects.
+According to Yousef, the future is digital and the industry has already adopted new technology like BIM and has already launched BIM-enabled software for consultants and architects.
 It’s designed to help users create complete, tailored solutions that add value throughout the building project lifecycle – from design and specification through to build and beyond.

-Technology and several codes and standards with regards to safety and security play an inevitable role.
-“A welcome challenge manufacturers like us is facing is how service and form is getting to be the edge over others when product function is not a differentiator,” states Philip.
+Technology and several codes and standards with regard to safety and security play an inevitable role.
+“A welcome challenge manufacturers like us are facing is how service and form are getting to be the edge over others when product function is not a differentiator,” states Philip.
 He explains: a door closer is a mechanical product, and with most of the patents expiring, there is limited scope for differentiation in terms of function.

-Hence its quality and after sales service will be a key element in the selection of the product, all other factors being equal.
-Automatic products like sliding doors and revolving doors, which are an indispensable part of every façade, traditionally has bulky motors, belts and pulleys.
+Hence its quality and after-sales service will be a key elements in the selection of the product, all other factors being equal.
+Automatic products like sliding doors and revolving doors, which are an indispensable part of every façade, traditionally have bulky motors, belts and pulleys.

 Now, the entire mechanism is replaced with linear drive (similar to the magnetic levitation technology of Japanese trains) which is silent with few moving parts, and energy efficient.

-In major international cities, façade industry is strictly linked to aluminium curtain wall systems and high rise building.
+In major international cities, the façade industry is strictly linked to aluminium curtain wall systems and high-rise buildings.
 Automation hardware, as well as concealed solution, is the most used in façade applications, states Celani.
-High rise buildings required important test rate for wind pressure and water tightness due to the building height, he adds.
+High-rise buildings required important test rates for wind pressure and water tightness due to the building height, he adds.

-Agreeing with Philip, Kidwai too finds a manufacturer’s job is becoming more challenging day by day since the architects are coming up with the extremely creative and complicated designs.
-“On the basis of the designs, we develop mock up samples with different trial runs of the gasket, so it can pass air filtration and water penetration test.
+Agreeing with Philip, Kidwai too finds a manufacturer’s job is becoming more challenging day by day since the architects are coming up with extremely creative and complicated designs.
+“On the basis of the designs, we develop mock-up samples with different trial runs of the gasket, so it can pass air filtration and water penetration test.

 Hurdles Faced by the Industry

 Philip observes that education, by far, is the biggest obstacle in the industry.
-There are several products that can solve challenges in the industry, but yet, the stakeholders are not aware of it, or short term budget constraints take precedence resulting in quick fix methods.
+There are several products that can solve challenges in the industry, but yet, the stakeholders are not aware of them, or short-term budget constraints take precedence resulting in quick-fix methods.
 Later, the client who takes over the building has to face the limitations.
 Retrofit, quite often, is then not possible or ends up being too expensive.
-Also, quite often, budget constraints force contractors to use products which could survive in the short term, but may not last for the period it was supposed to.
-By then, contractual obligations are over, and the operator/ facilities management has to take hard decisions – repair or replace.
+Also, quite often, budget constraints force contractors to use products that could survive in the short term, but may not last for the period it was supposed to.
+By then, contractual obligations are over, and the operator/ facilities management has to take hard decisions – repair or replacement.
 Either of them needs deep pockets to fund such actions.